Kickstarting Creativity In the Modern World

-And so it’s always been there, it’s just that what we’ve been able to do now is, we have far more visibility, far more reach, and the general public now has access to those ideas that were always buried under the surface.
+And so it’s always been there, it’s just now we have far more visibility, far more reach, and the general public now has access to those ideas that were always buried under the surface.

 Let me ask you about the nature of creative risk-taking, and how much is that about an individual effort or a group effort, and how much is it about the larger social community?
 You mentioned earlier the campfire of like-minded music enthusiasts as an example.

-Like the sequence of events in terms of how we three came together [to form Kickstarter] as Perry, Perry met Yancey, Perry met me.
+The sequence of events in terms of how we three came together [to form Kickstarter] was Perry, Perry met Yancey, Perry met me.
 It was that sequence.
 I was the third co-founder.
 There were early developers who believed in what we were working on, and designers who believed what we were working on, and obviously funders of the platform.
 But it would be nothing if there wasn’t a community.
 Essentially Kickstarter is just a shell.
-I don’t always describe it in this sense: farmers markets.
+I don’t always describe it in this sense: farmers’ markets.

 At the same time, there’s this vitality to creativity that requires some risk-taking.
 And I think the other aspect to this is you need to believe in your idea enough to commit some form of risk.
 Whether it’s time, money, or effort, it’s something.
 And otherwise it’s, like, then you don’t believe in it enough.